| |

 This post may contain affiliate links which won’t change your price but will share a commission.

-Side shot of two mugs of pumpkin spice lattes, on a wooden board.
+Side view of two glass mugs of pumpkin spice latte.

 Homemade Lattes

-During the colder months of the year (here in Texas), I tend to hit up the drive through for a fun latte when I’m out running errands.
+During the colder months of the year (here in Texas), I tend to hit up the drive-through or a local coffee shop for a fun latte when I’m out running errands.
 I love the different flavors at Starbucks, in particular, and each fall I drink more than my share of PSLs (aka pumpkin spice lattes).

-Overhead shot of two white mugs of pumpkin spice lattes.
+Overhead view of two mugs of pumpkin spice lattes.

 Ingredients needed for Homemade Pumpkin Spice Lattes:

-• Coffee – Use a double shot of espresso or some strong brewed coffee.
+• Coffee – Use a double shot of hot espresso or some strongly-brewed coffee.
+Cold Brew Coffee is a nice replacement.

-• Pumpkin – The pumpkin puree is key for a tasty latte!
+• Pumpkin – The canned pumpkin puree is key for a tasty latte!
+I don’t recommend using pumpkin pie filling for these pumpkin lattes.

 • Maple Syrup – This sweetener adds just the right amount of flavor.